VOL. IV - CHAPTER 7

 - Mary K Hills, servant, aged 13.

-Thomas Frank Edmonds was the son of Frank's daughter Sarah Kate Edmonds.
+Thomas Frank Edmonds was the son of Frank and Emily's daughter Sarah Kate Edmonds.
 He was born on 6 August 1892 at 5 Sea View Terrace, Latimer Road, Eastbourne No details of the father are given.
 (Reg Gen Sept Qtr 1892 Eastbourne 2b 85).

 Emily Edmonds died in 1916 aged 76 (Reg Gen Dec Qtr 1916 Hailsham 2b 138)